-During an Apprenticeship, you shall receive work experience and job-related education in all phases of the occupation necessary to develop the skill and proficiency of a skilled professional.
-We rotate you throughout the various work processes to ensure you are a well-rounded professional upon completion of the Apprenticeship.
+During an apprenticeship, you will receive work experience and job-related education in all phases of the occupation necessary to develop the skill and proficiency of a skilled professional.
+We rotate you throughout the various work processes to ensure you are a well-rounded professional upon completion of the apprenticeship.

 - Be able to work within precise limits or standards of accuracy

-- Must be able to work easily and skillfully with hands
+- Be able to work easily and skillfully with hands

 - Lift and carry objects weighing up to 75 pounds